hareball/sort-test/README.md

 Compiling:
 extract to a directory, type make

-run rtest in shell, i.e. ./rtest
+run sort-test in shell, i.e. ./sort-test